HellRaven-Mods/NFSC-NextGenFX/README.md

 - (new!) added Color desaturation shader
 - (new!) made cliff fall, cop intro and speedbreaker effects editable
 - (new!) added Fog Shader (currently nor recommended to use, use FogOptions instead: https://nfsmods.xyz/mod/729)
+- (new!) added some more controls in "visualtreatment.fx"
 - (new!) added standalone colorgrading
 - (new!) added color temperature adjustment
+- (new!) re-added pauseblur
+- (new!) added brightness and contrast control
 -----------------------------------------------------------------------------------------------
 - balanced brightness-levels for Luma 709
 - improved code Performance